medialize/ally.js/docs/getting-started.md

 layout: doc-page.html
 ---

-# Getting Started
+# Getting started

 ally.js is a JavaScript library simplifying certain accessibility features, functions and behaviors.
 However, simply loading ally.js will not automagically make a web application accessible.
 The library provides certain standard functions the "web platform" should've provided itself, so JavaScript applications be made accessible more easily.
-This document covers how to import ally.js in your project - see the [API Documentation](api/README.md) to learn what the library actually provides.
+This document covers how to import ally.js in your project - see the [API documentation](api/README.md) to learn what the library actually provides.

 ## Downloading the UMD bundle